Nekolim: Nekolim in Indonesia

 During Sukarno's administration, there were several alleged instances of nekolim being imposed by the US on Indonesia, such as through economic aid which purportedly caused Indonesia's national economy to become dependent on the US, and through cultural and scientific cooperation that purportedly prevented the development of national culture and knowledge.
 In response to these practices, Sukarno opposed nekolim by promoting the Berdikari (meaning standing on one's own feet) Movement and advocating for the principle of national personality.

 Sukarno's efforts at disrupting nekolim were interrupted after a CIA-backed coup against the Sukarno administration resulted in the Indonesian anticommunist mass killings of 1965-66.
 These killings have been described by some scholars as a genocide and caused an estimated 500,000 to over 1,000,000 deaths.
 It has been referred to by one reporter as the "biggest US-backed genocide" as a result of US support.
-After Sukarno's administration was overthrown, it was replaced by that of the pro-American President Suharto.
+After Sukarno's administration was overthrown, it was replaced by that of pro-American President Suharto.

 During Suharto's administration, nekolim practices allegedly re-emerged.
 Citing Indonesia's economic downturn at the time, Suharto agreed to accept loans from the International Monetary Fund and the World Bank.
 This led to bilateral political agreements for the United States and Europe to control Indonesia's natural resources through the establishment of the General Agreement on Tariffs and Trade (renamed the World Trade Organization).
 Another form of nekolim that allegedly emerged in Indonesia was the large amount of foreign capital entering the country in the form of foreign companies or domestic companies that have been privatized.
 The emergence of these companies taught the Indonesian people the "perspective" that parties with large capital will push out those with smaller capital.